heutelbeck/sapl-policy-engine/sapl-documentation/7_4_RemoteBundles.md

 Tenants listed here may load unsigned bundles while all other tenants still require valid signatures.

-For development only, the 2-factor escape hatch disables signature verification globally:
+For development only, disable signature verification globally:

 ```yaml
   bundle-security: